awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-quickstart.md

 ------
 #### [ Amazon EC2 ]

-Use this sample policy to provider administrators with the ability to perform session\-related tasks from only the Amazon EC2 console\.
+Use this sample policy to give administrators the ability to perform session\-related tasks from only the Amazon EC2 console\.
 This policy doesn't provide all the permissions needed to perform session\-related tasks from the Session Manager console and the AWS CLI\.

 ```
 {